-It has the huge advantage to be updated by MS, but a couples of disadvantages:
+It has a huge advantage to be updated by MS, but a couple of disadvantages:

-- it is available only starting from Professional windows version.
-From what I have seen, you can use BitLocked units in Home editions, but you cannot create them.
+- it is available only starting from the Windows Professional version.
+From what I have seen, you can use BitLocker units in Home editions, but you cannot create them.

 Creating a virtual disk

 To create a virtual disk you need to: